 The legacy of the NES is undeniable.
 Its success resurrected the home video game market after the crash of 1983, and it introduced countless players to video games, many of whom still consider titles like ‘Super Mario Bros.’ and ‘The Legend of Zelda’ to be among the best ever made.

-But beyond its commercial success, the NES also had a significant influence on the world of technology.
+But beyond its commercial success, the NES also significantly influenced the world of technology.
 It introduced the idea of a gaming console as a computing device, paving the way for future consoles that serve as multimedia hubs, not just gaming machines.

-It’s also noteworthy to mention that the NES indirectly influenced the world of cybersecurity.
-It was the hacking and modding communities surrounding consoles like the NES that led many early computer enthusiasts to delve deeper into learning about software, hardware, and systems security.
+It’s also noteworthy that the NES indirectly influenced the world of cybersecurity.
+The hacking and modding communities surrounding consoles like the NES led many early computer enthusiasts to delve deeper into learning about software, hardware, and systems security.
 Many of today’s cybersecurity professionals can trace their interest in the field back to a curiosity about how their favorite games and consoles worked.

 As we transition to our technical tidbits and cybersecurity discussion, let’s keep in mind the influence that the NES had on these areas, both in terms of technology development and the hacking mindset.